 At the end of each year, your board carefully assesses the financial condition of the cooperative, and determines what amount of capital credits to retire to our members.
 Capital credits may not be retired every year.
-If the board decides to retire capital credits, anyone who was a customer in the previous year will receive some type of credit.

 Electric utilities are capital intensive businesses requiring large investments in equipment.
 Like all businesses, Twin Valley Electric must maintain a balance between debt and equity to ensure financial stability.
 Capital credits are a significant source of equity and help to fund the growth and maintenance of the system.

 If you move out of our service territory, please keep us informed of your new address so we are sure to contact you regarding future capital credit refunds.
 To report your current address for capital credit purposes, please call our office at 620-784-5500.

 Capital credits allocated to a member’s account belong to the member’s estate.
 For an estate to receive a refund, a relative or representative must provide Twin Valley with a certified death certificate and fill out the Deceased Capital Credit form.
 You may download this form and mail form into office.

 If you have any questions about the service you can call the office at 620-784-5500.